Semi-Discriminative Representation Loss for Online Continual Learning: Experimental Results

-\emph{\textbf{N.B.}}: We deploy the losses of Multisimilarity and R-Margin as auxiliary objectives as the same as \ac{DRL} because using standalone such losses causes difficulties of convergence in our experimental settings.
-We provide the definitions of these two losses in \Cref{sec:dml_loss}.
+\emph{\textbf{N.B.}}: We deploy the losses of Multisimilarity and R-Margin as auxiliary objectives as the same as \ac{SDRL} because using standalone such losses causes difficulties of convergence in the settings of online \cl{}.